martenrichter/draft-ietf-webtransport-websocket/draft-richter-webtransport-websocket.md

 The protocol uses the data frames as defined in {{Section 5 of WEBSOCKET}}.
 PING and PONG frame handling is not changed {{Section 5.5 of WEBSOCKET}}.

-For closing a session a CLOSE_WEBTRANSPORT_SESSION capsule followed by the CLOSE frame {{Section 5.5.1 of WEBSOCKET}} is sent.
+For closing a session, a CLOSE_WEBTRANSPORT_SESSION capsule followed by the CLOSE frame {{Section 5.5.1 of WEBSOCKET}} is sent.

 Data Frames containing Text are reserved for future use and MUST NOT be sent.
 Binary Data Frames transport CAPSULE content defined in {{WEBTRANSPORT-H2}} and {{DATAGRAM}}.
 For details, refer to the next section {{capsule-frames}}.
 Their length is limited by WebTransport flow control, and a violation SHOULD lead to connection termination.